quguit/qiskit2video/README.md

 additional features, feel free to open an issue or send a pull request.

-This project is governed by the MIT License - check the LICENSE file for more information.
+This project is governed by the Apache License - check the LICENSE file for more information.

  Have fun discovering the wonders of quantum computing and exploring the analysis of qubits on the Bloch sphere.